Dog Paw Care: 4 Easy Tips to Protect Your Pooches' Pads0 comments

 As someone who wears shoes everyday and doesn’t need to walk around barefoot, I never paid special attention to my dogs’ paws.
 That is, until I got my sixth dog (yes you read that right), Sage.
 While I have always known paw care was important and I always made sure my dogs weren’t walking on hot pavement, I never gave it a second thought until I got Sage.
 A working sheepdog, fresh off the farm at two years old, Sage spent most of her life outside on the farm.
 I never thought that she’d have sensitive feet.
 Boy, I was wrong.

 Within the first week of coming home, Sage had torn up her feet playing fetch in the yard.
 Her feet were so tattered that they more like a pirate flag, than paws.
-It was at this point I knew I had to seek paw care help from my vet.
+It was at this point I knew I had to learn how to protect my dog's paws with help from my vet.
 While I’m happy to say that Sage is doing much better now, it was certainly a lesson learned the hard way.
 Whether it is hot or cold, there is so much more to paw care than you think!

 Here are a few things that may irritate your dog’s paws: